MhdSalahu/jscalculator/README.md

 * Perform basic arithmetic operations
 * Display the result in real-time
-* Clear the input fields with a single click
+* Clear the input fields with one click
+* Delete the number one by one with a single click

 ## Usage